Nishkalkashyap/notes/edfora/interview-questions.md

 5. Explain the difference between readFile and createReadStream in Node js ?
 6. List types of Http requests?
 7. What is hoisting in JavaScript?
+8. What is lazy loading, in general?
+9. Build systems/ webpack e.t.c